Inside a Costa Rican Tamaleada – And How You Can Join

 8. Once you have laid out all of the leaves, start by placing a good spoonful of masa in the middle of each leaf.
 I would say this is just over 1/2 cup of masa.

-9. Next place a bit of rice in the middle of the masa.
-From here add a couple of carrot slices, a few red pepper slices, and some pork.
+9. Next, place a bit of rice in the middle of the masa.
+From here, add a couple of carrot slices, a few red pepper slices, and some pork.
 Some people add peas, hard-boiled egg, raisins, garbanzo beans, mashed potatoes, onion, green sweet pepper, green beans, etc. Our family doesn't.

-10. Now you will fold the tamale.
+10. Now you will fold the tamal.
 Pull up each of the long ends and roll them down as if you were folding a bag of chips or a paper lunch sack.
 Flatten this down on top of the tamale, then fold the short ends over.
 Place one tamal on top of the other and wrap them tightly with twine.

 12. Place all of the tamales back into a large pot (or just wash the one you were just using) and cover them with water.
 Cover and bring to a rolling boil.